CatherineSai/textual_constraint_phrase_extraction/README.md

 ## Overview

 ### Purpose
-This repository contains the implementation for the Bachelor's Thesis *Phrase Extraction for In-Depth Comparison of Regulatory Documents and Their Realizations*.
+This repository contains a part of Elsa Fernandas implementation for the Bachelor's Thesis *Phrase Extraction for In-Depth Comparison of Regulatory Documents and Their Realizations*.

-The aim of this project is to help automate legal compliancy check between regulatory text and their realizations, such as for GDPR and Privacy Policy texts.
-More specifically, it aims to automatically extract syntactically and semantically relevant phrases from sentences, from which phrase-to-phrase comparison between sentences could be done.

-### The 3 Methods
-We present three different methods, Method A, Method B and Method C:
-Method A is a hand-engineered algorithm based on dependency tree parsing, and is the most accurate and robust out of the three.
-Method B is a simple machine learning method that is the most efficient to run, but has low accuracy.
-Method C is also a machine learning method that combines the ideas of the former two approaches (dependency tree parsing and trainable span categorizer) to find a balanced trade-off between accuracy and complexity.
-It achieves decent results while not being as hard to understand as Method A.

 ### What's included?
 - `phrase_extraction.py`: Implementation of Method A. You must import this script in order to use Method A.